mithro/i2cslave/documentation.md

   delay(10000);
 }
 ```
-Basically the Arduino sends 9 I2C reads to the slave at address 0x50 (our emulated EEPROM).
+Basically the Arduino sends 9 I2C reads to the slave at address 0x50 (our emulated 1-byte address EEPROM).
 Then the Arduino prints what it receives (for debug) to its Serial console.

-On the slave side, the code running is there: https://github.com/fallen/i2cslave/blob/shift_register_complex/i2cslave/software/main.c#L24
+On the slave side, the code running is there: https://github.com/fallen/i2cslave/blob/bc03555aa5b49f351056877b713a274f753ab1ff/i2cslave/software/main.c#L24

 Here is a screenshot of what the logic analyser shows: